Global Humanities Institute 2019: Translation’s Theoretical Issues, Practical Densities: Violence, Memory, and the Untranslatable

 Convening centers and organizers

-This CHCI-Melon GHI on “The Challenges of Translation” will be developed by an association of four centres composed of the Centre of Studies on Philosophy, Humanities, and the Arts (CEFHA, University of Chile), which was originally awarded with the CHCI-Mellon GHI on “Challenges of Translation”, Humanities Commons (UCI Commons, University of California Irvine), the Centre for Humanities Research (CHR, Western Cape University), and Oxford Comparative Criticism and Translation at The Oxford Research Centre in the Humanities (OCCT-TORCH, Oxford University).
+This CHCI-Melon GHI on “The Challenges of Translation” will be developed by an association of four centres composed of the Interdisciplinary Center of Studies in Philosophy, Arts, and Humanities (CIEFHA, University of Chile), which was originally awarded with the CHCI-Mellon GHI on “Challenges of Translation”, Humanities Commons (UCI Commons, University of California Irvine), the Centre for Humanities Research (CHR, Western Cape University), and Oxford Comparative Criticism and Translation at The Oxford Research Centre in the Humanities (OCCT-TORCH, Oxford University).

 This composition including two northern hemisphere centres from North America and Europe –with substantial development in translation studies, literary case analyses, but also political outputs of translation concerning migration, the Middle East and others– and two southern hemisphere centres from Sub-Saharan Africa and South America –that, processing traumatic historical experience, emphasize theoretical elaboration from the poetics to the politics of translation on an interdisciplinary basis– should offer an outstanding opportunity for a four-continent, South-North productive translation exchange in itself, involving translative relations on colonial, post-colonial, counter-colonial, migratory and intercultural issues, amid the broad horizon of poetic, ethic-political, historiographical and utopian interrogations described.